 WHAT IS THE SALES TAX?

-The sales tax is a levy imposed on the sale, rental or lease of most goods and services at a rate of 6%.
-The tax is collected by the vendor and remitted directly to the state.
+The sales tax is a levy imposed on the sale, rental or lease of most goods and certain services at a rate of 6%.
+The tax is collected by the retailer and remitted directly to the state.
 There is also a 12% room occupancy tax on the rental of rooms in hotels, motels or lodging houses.

 WHAT KINDS OF BUSINESSES MUST COLLECT THE SALES TAX?

 A business that is selling, renting or leasing tangible personal property, which includes, but is not limited to, home appliances, automobiles, craft items, household furnishings, antiques, VCR's and tapes, jewelry, stereo and TV equipment, computers and computer software must collect the sales tax.